datkumar/Configs/Fedora/README.md

 ### DNF

 - `dnf` is the package manager for Fedora.
 On a fresh install, DNF might seem slow
 - Edit options in the `/etc/dnf/dnf.conf` file to make it faster.
-You can refer [my DNF config](https://github.com/datkumar/Configs/blob/main/config-files/dnf.conf) file as well as the [DNF Configuration docs](https://dnf.readthedocs.io/en/latest/conf_ref.html) to see all available options
+You can refer my DNF configin the `dnf.conf` file as well as the [DNF Configuration docs](https://dnf.readthedocs.io/en/latest/conf_ref.html) to see all available options

 ### RPM Fusion